Office of Residence Life

 • Open containers of alcohol are not permitted outside a student’s room/ suite in public areas such as hallways, lounges and University/residence hall grounds.

 • No person may possess a common source of alcohol.
 A common source of alcohol is considered to be the equivalent of more than one 30-pack (30 12-ounce bottles or cans) of beer or malt liquor, more than 1.5 liters of wine, more than 750 ml of liquor, or any combination of alcoholic beverages with a total amount that exceeds the maximum allowed quantities above.
-This includes, but is not limited to, kegs and barrels.
+Kegs, beer bongs, party balls, wine boxes, beer pong tables and/or large alcoholic containers of any size are prohibited.

 • Students found intoxicated on University grounds are in violation of the alcohol policy.